largeostrich/largeostrich.github.io/about.md

 I go by thelargeostrich or largeostrich on most things which want a username, although @largeostrich on twitter isn't me.

-This website is still under construction, please bear with me
+This website is still under construction, please bear with me.